jdickson207/Seen-But-Not-Herd-Natural-Language-Processing-Sentiment-Analysis/README.md

 ### Notes:
 In order to perform the analysis as I did, you will need a developer key.
 You can get one from Youtube Data API: https://developers.google.com/youtube/v3

+### Presentation Recording:
+If you're interested in why I did things the way that I did: https://vimeo.com/678862419